 - It provides favorable tax incentives and investment guarantees

 - Affordable office and residential space

 Foreigners doing business in Nigeria

 A foreigner who intends to start up a business is required, as a matter of compulsion, to acquire certain permits, licenses and approvals from relevant agencies in Nigeria.
 The following are some of the initial steps crucial for a foreigner who intends to start up a business in Nigeria:

-In addition to the above, it is important to note that foreigners must also have the permission to work and live in Nigeria.
-This is in contrast to Tourist or Business Visas which can only be used for initial entry into Nigeria.
+In addition to the above, it is important to note that foreigners must also have permission to work and live in Nigeria.
+This is in contrast to tourist or business visas, which can only be used for initial entry into Nigeria.
 A company seeking to employ foreigners must apply for Expatriate Quota Approvals which will be used to obtain a Subject to Regularization Visa at a Nigerian consulate abroad.
-On Arrival, such Expatriate must regularize his stay by applying for a Nigerian residency and work permit otherwise known as Combined Expatriate Residence Permit and Aliens Card (CERPAC) within 3 Months.
+On arrival, such an expatriate must regularize his stay by applying for a Nigerian residency and work permit, otherwise known as a Combined Expatriate Residence Permit and Aliens Card (CERPAC), within 3 months.

-Though Nigeria is a welcome haven for both local and foreigners investors, Doing Business in Nigeria comes with certain (regulatory) challenges just like any economy in the world.
-These challenges are however not insurmountable.
+Though Nigeria is a welcome haven for both local and foreign investors, doing business in Nigeria comes with certain (regulatory) challenges just like any economy in the world.
+These challenges are, however, not insurmountable.

 Sidebrief is a RegTech startup that makes business registration and compliance easy for founders, entrepreneurs, and business owners across Africa by removing lengthy paperwork, complexity, and hidden fees.
 We provide the tools for founders to start and scale businesses across borders from a single interface.